A couple of newlyweds spend a whopping £19k on their annual grocery invoice – because their ‘fussy’ youngsters call for individually cooked meals.

 “I can not face any other argument and, as for the possibility of cooking five food from scratch – I simply assume, ‘Oh God.'”

-“Basically, all the money I earn is eaten, or most of it might be within the bin,” she stated.
+“All the money I earn is eaten, or most of it might be within the bin,” she stated.

 “We have several food wastages inside the residence, particularly clean stuff that goes inside the bin, things we buy with intentions to use but never get round to the use of.”